-You are required to complete and submit the results of your Police Information Check, including a Vulnerable Sector Screening, at your own expense.
+You are required to complete and submit the results of your Police Records Check, including a Vulnerable Sector Screening, at your own expense.

 Your offer of admission is contingent upon provision of these checks.
 We will review any files presented with a “Not Clear” check to determine what action, if any, will be taken.

-For more information about obtaining a Police Information Check with a Vulnerable Sector Screening, contact your local police agency.
+For more information about obtaining a Police Records Check with a Vulnerable Sector Screening, contact your local police agency.

-All incoming students must complete the Year 1 NOSM Undergraduate Immunization Form.
-NOSM’s screening requirements meet the current OHA/OMA Communicable Disease Surveillance Protocol for Ontario Hospitals, in accordance with Regulation 965, Section 4, of the Public Hospitals Act RSO 1990.
+All incoming students must complete the Year 1 NOSM University Undergraduate Immunization Form.
+NOSM University’s screening requirements meet the current OHA/OMA Communicable Disease Surveillance Protocol for Ontario Hospitals, in accordance with Regulation 965, Section 4, of the Public Hospitals Act RSO 1990.
 We will send more details about health regulations in the offer of admission to the program.

 Failure to comply with this requirement may result in students being denied access to clinical settings.